liamwalsh1980/Milestone-Project-4/README.md

 ### Developer Aims

 - Create an interesting and easy to use e-commerce website for cycling lovers to visit and make purchases
-- A platform for Film lovers to use to Create, Read, Update and Delete Film Records
 - Demonstrate the use of front-end and back-end Web development languages recently learnt with CI.
-- The use of relational databases to storge product data and user details to easily update, add and delete when required
+- The use of relational databases to store product data and user details to easily update, add and delete when required
 - Successful deployment adding to the developer portfolio
 - To achieve a final grade to contribute towards the Full Stack Web Developer Diploma overall grade